Major & Minor Bone Grafting

 How Is a Bone Graft Applied?

-Whether or not you only need a minor graft, allowing the implant to be installed during the surgery, is up to Dr. Kim or Dr. Ota.
+Whether or not you only need a minor graft, allowing the implant to be installed during the surgery, is up to Dr. Kim, Dr. Ota or Dr. Paul.
 Either way, once the graft is successful, your dental implant will have a stronger jaw to support it.
 As with protocol for any surgery, we’ll first need to go over your personal medical history and make sure you’re aware of any/all risks involved for your particular case.
 Once it is determined if you are a qualified candidate for the procedure, we can move forward to giving you a new and improved smile.

 Types of Bone Grafts

 - Bone is taken from another area of your body (usually the hip).
 While often considered the “gold standard” due to one’s own bone making cell regeneration easier, this is not possible for every patient.
-Drs.
-Kim or Ota will help you decide the best course when discussing your case.
+One of our Oral Surgeons will help you decide the best course when discussing your case.

 - Allograft – Bone is taken from a donor (commonly a cadaver).